-Iowa employees working under most employment relationships must receive workers’ compensation insurance coverage.
+Iowa employees working under most employment relationships must receive workers’ compensation coverage.
+This policy covers medical expenses when an employee is injured on the job.

-Certain categories of employees are exempt from workers’ comp coverage.
-These include:
+In Iowa, almost every business that has employees is required to purchase workers' compensation insurance.
+However, certain categories of employees are exempt from workers’ comp coverage.
+Exemptions include:

-The state of Iowa does not consider proprietors, partners, and limited liability company members to be employees.
+The State of Iowa does not consider proprietors, partners, and LLC members to be employees.
 However, they may elect to participate in workers’ comp should they wish to.

 Employers with exempt employees may include them in their workers’ comp program by adding them to their workers’ compensation insurance policy.

 Iowa employers who qualify can self-insure their workers’ compensation claims.
-This means they’ll pay for their own worker medical, rehab, and death benefits rather than submit them to an insurance company.
+This means they’ll pay for their own worker medical, rehab, and death benefits rather than submit them to an insurance carrier.

 To become a workers’ comp self-insurer, an employer must: